telugudevopsguru/aws-zero-to-hero/Day-2/README.md

    ```
    Replace `/path/to/private-key.pem` with the path to your PEM file, `ec2-user` with your instance's username (may vary by AMI), and `public-ip-address` with your instance's public IP address or DNS.

-To create a Windows EC2 instance on AWS, follow these steps:

 ### Lab Session - Creation of a Windows EC2 Instance